Consent2Go Q&A

 How does emailing work in Consent2Go (BCC, recipients, visibility)

-All emails sent are to Parents Only.
-Adult Volunteers must choose No for sending to Students as we are not including emails for each individual youth members profile.
+All emails sent are to Parent/Guardians Only.
+Adult Volunteers must choose No for sending to Students/Participants as we are not including emails for each individual youth members profile and do not want them added in the future.
 Their profile will have Parent or Guardian contact information only.

-Emails sent via the system to all participants or a group of participants are send individually by the system.
+Emails sent via the system to all Parents/Guardians are sent individually by the system.
 The recipient cannot see who else received the email.
-It is addressed automatically to the Parent or Guardian name on the Parent/Guardian 1 profile or Parent/Guardian 2 profile.
+It is addressed automatically to the Parent/Guardian name on the Parent/Guardian 1 profile or Parent/Guardian 2 profile.

-If someone replies to the email they get an auto response that their email has not worked as the admin@mcbschools.com address is a no reply address.
+If someone replies to the email, they get an auto response that their email has failed as the admin@mcbschools.com address is a no reply address.

 Adult Volunteers will need to paste in their own Scouts Queensland email signature to every email sent, with return contact information.